CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 The next step is to run CMake to generate the compilation database.
 The compilation database contains compiler flags that clang-tidy needs to check the source files.

-Make sure python 2, python 3, CMake, MinGW-w64, and FileCheck are on the path.
+Make sure Python 2, Python 3, CMake, MinGW-w64, and FileCheck are on the path.
 Note that two `bin` directories of MinGW-w64 should be on the path: `<mingw-w64-root>/bin`, and `<mingw-w64-root>/x86_64-w64-mingw32/bin`.
 FileCheck's path is `<llvm-source-root>/build/bin`, if you built it with the instructions in the previous section.
-Python 2 should precede Python 3 in the path, otherwise scripts that are intended to run with python 2 might not work.
+Python 2 should precede Python 3 in the path, otherwise scripts that are intended to run with Python 2 might not work.

 Then add the following CMake options with the correct paths to generate the compilation database, and build the CDDA source and the custom clang-tidy